vicr123/bang/README.md

 ## `Design Points`

 - Braces on same line.
-- 4 space indentaion.
+- 4 space indentation.
 No tabs.
 - Keep stylesheets simple.
 All CSS must be in App.css unless it is more simple to inclide it in other sheets.
 - Include a simple comment before each method so it is easy to understand how they work.
 If necessary, include comments in the method as well.
 - Declare all new variables on a separate line.